 Oso Technologies was founded in 2011 by five University of Illinois at Urbana-Champaign engineering graduate students.
 CEO Eduardo Torrealba’s wife, who was having trouble keeping a basil plant alive due to improper watering, inspired the idea for their first product.
 The three co-founders built a prototype and moved into the EnterpriseWorks incubator in 2012.
 Oso Technologies uses low-power sensing and cloud computing to create affordable and user-friendly technology.
 Their first product, PlantLink, makes gardening easier than ever before by notifying users when a plant’s water level and moisture are low.

 Later in 2012, they received seed funding from IllinoisVENTURES and were provided with capital from angel investors.
 After a yearlong Kickstarter campaign that raised $100,000, Oso Technologies was able to hire more employees.
 The company is now working to develop a commercial product for the agricultural market.

-Oso Technologies was awarded the Student Startup Award at the 2013 Innovation Celebration which recognizes an organization formed by student within the past three years whose demonstrated success is a result of entrepreneurial talent, creativity and energy, and whose future success is indicated by its current path.
+Oso Technologies was awarded the Student Startup Award at the 2013 Innovation Celebration which recognizes an organization formed by a student within the past three years whose demonstrated success is a result of entrepreneurial talent, creativity, and energy, and whose future success is indicated by its current path.

 This case study is provided by OVPR.